CANopen: Communication objects

 The data frame with an 11-bit identifier is also called "base frame format".

 The default CAN-ID mapping sorts frames by attributing a function code (NMT, SYNC, EMCY, PDO, SDO...) to the first 4 bits, so that critical functions are given priority.
 This mapping can however be customized for special purposes (except for NMT and SDO, required for basic communication).

 The standard reserves certain CAN-IDs to network management and SDO transfers.
 Some function codes and CAN-IDs have to be mapped to standard functionality after device initialization, but can be configured for other uses later.

 Predefined Connection Set

 For simple network structures, CANopen supports a predefined allocation of message identifiers.

+The transmit and receive directions are from the device's point of view.
+So a query to a device on the network would send a 0x600+nodeid and get back a 0x580+nodeid.

 Communication models

 Different kinds of communication models are used in the messaging between CANopen nodes.

 In a master/slave relationship, one CANopen node is designated as the master, which sends or requests data from the slaves.
 The NMT protocol is an example of a master/slave communication model.

 A client/server relationship is implemented in the SDO protocol, where the SDO client sends data (the object dictionary index and subindex) to an SDO server, which replies with one or more SDO packages containing the requested data (the contents of the object dictionary at the given index).

 A producer/consumer model is used in the Heartbeat and Node Guarding protocols.
 In the push-model of producer/consumer, the producer sends data to the consumer without a specific request, whereas in the pull model, the consumer has to request the data from the producer.